sionescu/bordeaux-threads/docs/content/_index.md

 etc... tend to be more specialized and are better left to other libraries.

-This document dscribes the second version of the API, which differs from the first version in a few key points and aims to provide a more uniformous interface across all Common Lisp implementations.
+This document describes the second version of the API (APIv2), which differs from the first version in a few key points and aims to provide a more uniformous interface across all Common Lisp implementations.

 ## Host support